 “If the defendant commits any crimes or if any of the defendant’s statements or testimony prove to be knowingly false, misleading, or materially incomplete, or if the defendant otherwise violates this Plea and Cooperation Agreement in any way, the government will no longer be bound by its representations to the defendant concerning the limits on criminal prosecution and sentencing as set forth herein.”

 Busted for Drugs?
 Hire and Experienced Drug Crime Lawyer

 When someone is arrested for a misdemeanor or felony drug crime, the arresting agency may attempt to recruit the party to act as an informant.
 This is almost accompanied by an offer of preferential treatment in the criminal justice system.
 Cooperation (acting as an informant) has its risks, especially for someone that is not faced with serious drug charges but winds up doing dangerous major undercover drug transactions without ever getting sound legal advice.
 There are times when cooperation is an option.
 In the Federal system, it is routinely utilized in the plea bargaining and in the sentencing process.
 However, cooperation needs to be explored on a case-by-case basis to determine if it the best course of legal action.

-As we explain in this article and our website, most drug crimes (misdemeanor or felony) can be resolved without jail.
+As we explain in this article and throughout our website, most drug crimes (misdemeanor or felony) can be resolved favorably without a felony record and without serving a single day in jail.
+Let us explain how we have succeeded in getting thousands of drug crimes dismissed and felony drug crimes reduced to misdemeanors.
 In addition, first time offenders and youthful offenders may be entitled to a disposition under the Michigan Penal Code to have a drug crime dismissed, expunged and sealed!